MicrosoftDocs/visualfsharpdocs/docs/conceptual/en-US/Targeting .NET Framework 2.0 on Windows 8.md

 # Targeting .NET Framework 2.0 on Windows 8

-The following error might appear if you try to target the .NET Framework 2.0, 3.0, or 3.5 in an F# project when Visual Studio is installed on [!INCLUDE[win8](../Token/win8_md.md)]: **This project requires the 2.0 F# runtime, but that runtime is not installed.** This error is known to occur under the following combination of conditions:
+The following error might appear if you try to target the .NET Framework 2.0, 3.0, or 3.5 in an F# project when Visual Studio is installed on Windows 8.1: **This project requires the 2.0 F# runtime, but that runtime is not installed.** This error is known to occur under the following combination of conditions:

-- You installed Visual Studio on [!INCLUDE[win8](../Token/win8_md.md)].
+- You installed Visual Studio on Windows 8.1.
 <br />

 - You didn’t enable the .NET Framework 3.5 before you installed Visual Studio.